 The waiter didn’t speak English, so we had a lot of trouble communicating with her, and somehow we ended up with 5 crêpes instead of the 3 crêpes that we wanted.

-We, amazingly, finished off 4 crêpes.
+These aren’t like desserts — they’re normal lunch food like ham and cheese.
+We, amazingly, finished off 4 of the huge crêpes.
 I honestly thought that 3 would be enough.
 Well, I was wrong.
-Sydney and Piper contributed almost nothing, and Mom ate salad, so it was up to Dad and I to finish off as many crêpes as we could.
 And you know– they were pretty awesome actually!

-We walked around a little more, bought some wine, walked through an arch that wasn’t very cool, then played in a fountain.
+We walked around a little more, went in an old wine shop, walked through an arch that wasn’t very cool, then played in a fountain.
 The fountain, instead of squirting water 50 feet up into the air, just kind of made the ground sort of like a swimming pool, except only an inch deep.
 Then we went back in the stinking (literally) car.

 Puy Du Fou!